nvenayak/impact/readme.md

 updated package automatically.
 If you install it in site-packages, you will need to run `pip setup.py install` before python will use the updated version (since it is stored in site-packages folder).

+The development webserver can be run by executing the following in the FermAT_web folder:

+    python manage.py runserver

 Docker
 *******
 Docker is a framework to seamlessly allow for reproducible package deployment.